Friday, January 15, 2021

 Monday, November 30, 2020

-Garden to Table - What Did the Patriots Eat & Drink as They Planned a Revolution?
+Women's Work from Garden to Table - Patriots Eat & Drink as They Plan a Revolution

 ...Walter Staib, executive chef at Philadelphia's City Tavern & host of PBS' “A Taste of History,” contends that among those who signed the Declaration in 1776 were America's earliest foodies.
 “While [farm-to-table & foodie movements] are trendy today,” he says, “the founders were doing it out of necessity.”